 Students in the program obtain rigorous training in modern biology with a special emphasis on genetics.
 They also participate in cutting-edge research on a variety of topics and publish their work in some of the best peer-reviewed journals in the world.
 The unique environment of a large medical center provides students with an opportunity to obtain education and practical experience in both basic and applied research.

 The program in Molecular and Human Genetics requires a full-time commitment to graduate studies and research.
-In order to encourage our students.
-To fulfill their potential and to excel in their work, we provide one of the most competitive stipends in the country.
-Students enrolled in 2014-2015 will receive $29,000 per year, tuition, and medical insurance.
+In order to encourage our students to fulfill their potential and to excel in their work, students receive a competitive stipend, health and dental insurance.
+The stipend of $29,000 for academic year 2015/16 will increase to $30,000 in academic year 2016/17, $31,000 in academic year 2017/18, and $32,000 in academic year 2018/19.
+Students do not pay tuition.

 Students who obtain funding through personal fellowships receive an additional $3,000 bonus from the Dean of the Graduate School.